mit-han-lab/TinyChatEngine/README.md

 ## Deploy vision language model (VLM) chatbot with TinyChatEngine

 TinyChatEngine supports not only LLM but also VLM.
 We introduce a sophisticated text/voice chatbot for VLM.
-Here, we provide very easy-to-follow instructions to deploy vision language model chatbot (VILA) with TinyChatEngine.
+Here, we provide very easy-to-follow instructions to deploy vision language model chatbot (VILA-7B) with TinyChatEngine.

 - Follow the instructions above to setup the basic environment, i.e., [Prerequisites](#prerequisites) and [Step-by-step to Deploy LLaMA2-7B-chat with TinyChatEngine](#step-by-step-to-deploy-llama2-7b-chat-with-tinychatengine).